MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 ## Key Takeaways

 - Partners faced challenges when trying to export data from the dashboard.
-While they often needed to incorporate sections of data into their BI tool for advanced analysis, their only recourse was to request account managers to fetch it for them.
-This indirect method introduced undue friction, especially since the data was readily available in our system but not directly accessible to the partners.
-This lack of direct download capability deterred them from logging in, adversely affecting user engagement with our product.
+While they often needed to incorporate sections of data into their BI tool for advanced analysis, their only recourse was to request this information from account managers.
+This introduced undue friction, especially because the data was readily available in our system but not directly accessible to partners.
+This lack of direct download capability deterred them from logging in, decreasing user engagement with our product.

-- Quick data checks or "at-a-glance" views, especially when reporting to their financial decision-makers, was difficult to perform.
-This data was available in our system, but once again, only account managers had visibility on it.
-This issue was also negatively affecting user engagement.
+- Quick data checks or "at-a-glance" views, which partners used for reporting to their financial decision-makers, were difficult to perform.
+This data was available in our system, but once again, only account managers had access to this information.
+This issue also negatively affected user engagement.

 - The dashboard only displayed aggregated “all-time” data.
 However, our partners were interested in observing data trends over specific time frames and wanted detailed breakdowns segmented by student populations to better understand their students' journeys and needs.

-Collectively, these insights underscored the following desire:
+Collectively, these insights underscored the following needs:
-- users wanted a more hands-on approach in managing their mentorship initiatives by directly accessing the data the platform generated.
+- Partners wanted a more hands-on approach in managing their mentorship initiatives by directly accessing the data the platform generated.

-The initial partner experience was designed with the account manager as the central conduit (a comprehensive choice given its MVP nature).
-However, over time, user needs had evolved, and our research also highlighted a pressing requirement for a more hands-on solution.
+The initial partner experience was designed with the account manager as the conduit of data communication, which temporarily met the needs of users given the MVP nature of the platform.
+However, over time, user needs evolved, and our research highlighted the need for a more hands-on approach.

 After sharing these findings with my Product Manager, we defined a clear objective to guide the design phase.
 We articulated this objective as a user story: